andrewpaulgreer/code-quiz/README.md

 # code-quiz
 This is the repository for my code Quiz

-Here is my quiz so far, I ahve a few errors in this quiz, but the largest would be my [object Object] display on the result page.
-The inputs do show up in the local stoarage just fine, but I cant seem to shake that error.
-I have tried multiple different methods for setting my object to a string as well but no dice.
+Here is my quiz so far, still a few things missing as in the ranking, and the start button for starting the timer since i pulled it out into the global scope.

 the functionality for moving from question to question in the quiz itself works quite well, bringing you to a display screen, and showing the score at the end of the quiz.